 What to consider when buying an exercise bike or spin bike?

-When looking for the best exercise bikes or the best spin bikes on the market, it is important to consider what your fitness goals are.
+When looking for the best exercise bikes or the best spin bikes on the market, it is important to consider what your fitness goals are – as it is when you're buying the best multigym, too.
 This will help you decide on features such as work-out programs, resistance, and riding position.
 All exercise bikes are said to be easier on your joints than other equipment, but the style of bike you choose will also help you cater to any specific joint or muscle problems you may have.

 Simply put, the heavier the flywheel, the harder and smoother the ride.
 From 1kg to 20kg, choose a flywheel weight based on your fitness level – the majority of bikes offer adjustable resistance, so it's not necessarily the case that a heavy flywheel means more work.
 It does, however, mean that the bike itself will be very heavy.
 Now's also a great time to consider the bike's control system.
 Your basic home bike may use fabric or leather pads to control the resistance throughout your workout, while other upmarket bikes use electromagnets which are incredibly powerful and precise.